 231 Drugs, Sport and Human Performance (.5 course) This course is directed towards athletic training students and those completing a coaching minor.
 The course focuses on pharmacokinetics, pharmacodynamics, and proper use of OTC medications, common prescription medications, naturopathic herbals and supplements.
 Intervention, the effects of drug use on athletic performance, drug testing, drug policy issues, and pharmacological topics, as well as the socio-cultural impact of drug use and abuse, will be discussed.
 Credit cannot be earned for this course, if credit has been earned for HES-217 or HES-221.
 Spring semester.

-232 Elementary Physical Education Content and Methods (1 course) This course introduces potential undergraduate Elementary Education and Physical Education majors to the basic content knowledge and pedagogy of elementary physical education.
-The study of effective teaching, learning theories, basic movement principles, and activities included in a quality, well-rounded elementary physical education program is emphasized.
+232 Elementary Physical Education Content and Methods (1 course) This course introduces potential undergraduate Elementary and Health & Physical Education majors to the basic content knowledge and pedagogy of elementary physical education.
+The study of effective teaching, learning theories, basic movement principles, and activities included in a quality, wellrounded elementary physical education program is emphasized.
 FIT and ACT, Fall and Spring semesters.

 233 Introduction to Anatomy and Physiology (1 course) A study of the structure and functions of the organ systems of the human body with applications to activities encountered in everyday life.
 The course consists of three lectures and two laboratory hours per week (concurrent enrollment in laboratory required).
-This course is required for and may only be taken by majors in Physical Education, Health Education, and Nursing.
-Prerequisite: permission of the instructor, NASP, Fall and Spring semesters.
+This course is required for Health & Physical Education majors and available to any student Interested in receiving general knowledge related to human anatomy and physiology.
+NASP, Fall semesters.

 234 Human Anatomy and Physiology I (1 course) An in-depth study of the structure and functions of the human body.
 Content includes: cellular and tissue structure and function, the structure and function of the integumentary, skeletal, muscular, and nervous systems.
 Three lecture and two laboratory hours per week (concurrent enrollment in laboratory required).
 This course is required of Health Fitness and Athletic Training majors and is recommended for students completing allied health profession programs.
 NASP, Fall semester.